d10r/supertoken-api/README.md

    - The balance at the last update time
    - The net flow rate (for streaming)
    - Connected pool memberships (for distribution agreements)
+3. It then verifies the balances by making RPC calls to the blockchain
-3. The results are stored in memory and persisted to JSON files
+4. The results are stored in memory and persisted to JSON files
-4. The API serves this data with filtering and pagination
+5. The API serves this data with filtering and pagination

 ## Development